ttc24/Dungeon-Crawler/README.md

 ## Objectives

 - Survive each floor and defeat the boss to descend.
-- Collect ridiculous weapons and helpful companions.
+- Collect powerful weapons and trustworthy companions.
 - Rack up the highest score on the in-game leaderboard.

+## Features

+- Join a guild starting on the second floor to gain unique bonuses.
+- Unlock new playable races when reaching the third floor.

 ## Inspirations

-The style borrows heavily from Matt Dinniman's *Dungeon Crawler Carl* series.
-Expect sarcastic narration, strange NPCs, and outlandish equipment (yes, even an "Exploding Rubber Ducky of Doom").
+The design nods to Matt Dinniman's *Dungeon Crawler Carl* series but focuses on gameplay elements like guilds and race unlocks rather than parody.

 Enjoy and feel free to open issues or submit pull requests with new ideas!